rmolinari/thesis_1999/1999_thesis.typ

 The aim is to formalize the intuitive ideas that develop from an understanding of the way the construction works.

 We assume that we have a certain, fixed strategy, $alpha$, of even length in mind, and that all cycles mentioned belong to this strategy.
-Also, we ignore the fact that strategy $alpha$ may not be accessible at all (or even all sufficiently large) stages: we just treat the stages mentioned as being the successive ones at which strategy $alpha$ _is_ accessible.
+Also, we ignore the fact that #stalpha may not be accessible at all (or even all sufficiently large) stages: we just treat the stages mentioned as being the successive ones at which #stalpha _is_ accessible.

 It will be convenient to refer to a cycle with is in either stage 5 or state~6 as being "in state~5/6".